ZacAttack/git-workshop/README.md

 ## More stories for master

 11. Delete the document created in step 1.
+Team AWESOME
 12. Create a document that has 2 paragraphs of text.
 13. Add a new first sentence to the document in step 7.
 Wade Alex Danny
 14. Create a spelling mistake in the document mentioned in step 2.
 TEAM HAPPY